AmulyaRasamalla/M1_Chess-Engine/README.md

 3. Implementation	-All code and documentation
 4. Test Plan and Output	Documents with test plans and procedures
 5. Report of the project.
-6.Images of	How to play
+6.Images of	chessboard and output
 7. SWOT Analysis - Strenght,Weakness,Opputunity,Threat

 # Expectations vs. Implementation